Oil Equipment Services Fund Market Value

 In the world of financial modeling, what-if analysis is part of sensitivity analysis performed to test how changes in assumptions impact individual outputs in a model.
 When applied to Oil Equipment's mutual fund what-if analysis refers to the analyzing how the change in your past investing horizon will affect the profitability against the current market value of Oil Equipment.

-If you would invest 0.00 in Oil Equipment on May 24, 2025 and sell it all today you would earn a total of 0.00 from holding Oil Equipment Services or generate 0.0% return on investment in Oil Equipment over 30 days.
-Oil Equipment is related to or competes with Great West, Rbc Emerging, Ep Emerging, The Hartford, Angel Oak, and Gmo Emerging.
-The investment seeks daily investment results, before fees and expenses, that correspond to one and one-half times the d...
+If you would invest 0.00 in Oil Equipment on May 11, 2025 and sell it all today you would earn a total of 0.00 from holding Oil Equipment Services or generate 0.0% return on investment in Oil Equipment over 90 days.
+Oil Equipment is related to or competes with Sprott Gold, World Precious, Invesco Gold, Vy Goldman, and Gold.
+The fund invests in financial instruments that the fund Advisors believes, in combination, should produce daily returns ...
 More

 Oil Equipment Upside/Downside Indicators